Spring walks around Sheffield Park and Garden

 Stroll amongst the trees in Walk Wood

 Access to Walk Wood is from Flint Road and Big Tree Walk.
-It's sometimes necessary to close it for periods of time for maintenance work to take place, so please check the opening times section of the website for details.
+Please check the opening times section of the website for details.

 Head to historic East Park